 Free Document Retention Policy Templates

 Company documents ought to be appropriately maintained for auditing and reference purposes.
 However, these records tend to outlive their usefulness after some time.
-So, it is important to formulate protocols to dispose of documents and data of no use and retain important records.
-The protocols ought to be outlined in a document retention policy.
+So, it is important to formulate protocols to dispose of this and other data of no use and retain important records.
+The protocols ought to be outlined in a retention policy.

 This article will educate you on what a document retention policy entails by discussing the components and procedures of creating a template for recording such protocols.